locate an office

 1Or, in Puerto Rico, state and U.S. taxes.

-2Watch before you leap to a new country; as such a jump could trigger an immediate capital gains tax event.
+2Watch before you leap to a new country; as renunciation could trigger an immediate capital gains tax event.

-3Of course, U.S. income tax rates are uniform for all citizens and residents.
+3Of course, U.S. federal income tax rates are uniform for all citizens and residents.

-4The others are Alaska, Nevada, New Hampshire (which taxes interest and dividend income), South Dakota, Washington (which taxes long-term capital gains in excess of $250,000 per year), and Wyoming.
+4The others are Alaska, Nevada, New Hampshire (which taxes interest and dividend income), South Dakota, Washington, and Wyoming.

 5The other community property states are Arizona, Idaho, Louisiana, Nevada, New Mexico, Washington, and Wisconsin, while Alaska, Florida, Kentucky, South Dakota, and Tennessee are so-called “opt-in” or “elective” community property states.